 The Nonviolence Now project began in January 2018 when the MK Gandhi Institute for Nonviolence won a global, digital media prize from the Newman’s Own Foundation and chose to dedicate the campaign to marketing the idea of nonviolence itself, especially to younger people.
 The prize was administered by PVBLIC Foundation, a nonprofit media organization and was launched at the United Nations’ celebration of Mahatma Gandhi’s 149th birthday, October 2, 2018.
 A team of volunteers and staff created such an effective campaign that the prize was extended, including a full page ad in Newsweek magazine in December 2018.
 During 2019, the Nonviolence Now team focused on launching and supporting their sister project, Nonviolence News.
-Phase Two of Nonviolence Now will commence in January 2020.
+Phase Two of Nonviolence Now began in January 2020.

 Sign up for the weekly e-newsletter from our sister project, Nonviolence News, to receive reports of nonviolent actions happening around the world!